 10. Unable to Open Email Attachments

-Most common issue with email attachments is that your computer does not have an application to open the file.
-For example, you need Adobe Acrobat Reader for opening PDF files.
+Most common issue with email attachments is that your computer does not have an application to open the file type.
+For example, you need Adobe Acrobat Reader for opening PDF files though they can also open in your browser directly.
 Check the file extension of your attachment and make sure you have an associated app to open such files.

 11. My Old Program is Not Working on New Computer

 Microsoft has different Windows versions and releases updates frequently.
-This may lead to incompatibility and some programs may stop working after upgrade.
-For example, programs running on a 32-bit system can work on 64-bit system.
-However, programs running on a 64-bit system will not work on a 32-bit system.
-Sometime, you will also see a warning message in browser for installing Java or Flash for the website to work properly.
+This may lead to incompatibility and some apps may stop working after upgrade.
+For example, apps running on a 32-bit system can work on 64-bit system.
+However, apps running on a 64-bit system will not work on a 32-bit system.
+Sometimes, you will also see a warning message in browser for installing Java or Flash for the website to work properly.

-In general, you have to update the program to the latest version so that it is compatible with your Windows version.
-If that is not possible, you will have no other option to find alternate program or check with the developer to get an update.
+In general, you have to update the app to the latest version so that it is compatible with your Windows version.
+If that is not possible, you will have no other option to find alternate app or check with the developer to get an update.

 Final Words